...

 3. Year-Round Appeal

 Rock gardens are not just a seasonal attraction—they provide beauty and structure all year long.
 Unlike a traditional garden where the visual appeal often fades with the changing seasons, rocks and stones maintain their integrity and aesthetic even during the colder months.
 With the right mix of plants, you can enjoy bursts of color in spring and summer, as well as an elegant, textured landscape in fall and winter.
-The combination of various rock types, textures, and natural shapes provides a timeless quality that can outlast fluctuating weather conditions and seasonal plant cycles, allowing your garden to stay beautiful throughout the year.

 Design Ideas for a Minimalist Rock Garden